 Conclusion

 Marketers should consider campaign security early in the planning process.
-Developers should create and include numerous anti-fraud solutions into their programs, while users should simply protect themselves against all types of fraud.
+Developers should create and include numerous anti-fraud solutions in their programs, while users should simply protect themselves against all types of fraud.

 Sign up with Scaleo, a top-notch affiliate marketing software, and consolidate all of your marketing channels into a single, easy-to-understand dashboard that protects your business against fraud in real time.